White text on a black background reads: "Skillful play. Strong character."

 OUR APPROACH

-Sasa promotes youth development by using sport to strengthen mental health, build life skills, and bring young people together.
-Combined with practical health support – from hygiene education to nutritious meals – our work lays strong foundations for lasting wellbeing.
+Sasa uses sport to strengthen mental health, build life skills, and bring young people together.
+Combined with hygiene education and nutritious meals, this approach helps create the conditions for lasting wellbeing.

 We work in Rwanda.

 A country defined not by what it has faced, but by how it has responded — with dignity, unity, and self-determination.
-It’s a place where thoughtful, collaborative action delivers real value.
+It’s a place where collaborative, community-led action creates real impact.

 You’ll find us in the Southern and Western provinces, as well as in the capital, from a quiet Kigali suburb to the ancient Nyungwe rainforest.